KitwareMedical/SlicerCBCTToothSegmentation/README.md

 2. Create a new 'Input ROI' and adjust the bounding box to surround the tooth of interest that you would like to segment.
 3. Specify an 'Output Segmentation' and click the 'Apply' button.

-- Steps 2) and 3) can be repeated to segment multiple teeth.
+- Repeat steps 2) and 3) to segment multiple teeth.
-- The `segmentation editor` built into the module can be used to edit the automated output segmentation using the `Paint` and `Erase` tools.
+- Edit the automated output segmentation using the `Paint` and `Erase` tools in the `Segmentation editor` built into the module
-- The `Export to file` section can be used to directly save the output segmentation to file.
+- Directly save the output segmentation to file in the `Export to file` section.

 License
 -------